 Pest Present in China Potential to be on pathway Present within Australia Potential sanitary risk

-DOMAIN EUKARYA
+DOMAIN EUKARYA - - 1

 ANIMALIA (Animal Kingdom)

 Arthropoda

 Class: Arachnida

 Order Araneae

 Latrodectus mactans Urquhart, 1890 [Araneae: Theridiidae] Black widow spider Yes Henan, Sichuan (Li 2008) No information found on this species being found in natural and agricultural environments in China.
 Provinces above are not listed as producing grapes for export.
 Yes A spider was discovered in a box of Californian grapes by a greengrocer in Northern Ireland, was subsequently identified as an adult female of L. mactans (Ross 1988).
-In NZ L. mactans has been found in table grapes imported from California on multiple occasions (NZ Ministry of Health 2002).
-No records found Yes Latrodectus mactans is a well known poisonous spider (NZ Ministry of Health 2002).
+In NZ L. mactans has been found in table grapes imported from California on multiple occasions (Ministry of Health 2002).
+No records found Yes Latrodectus mactans is a well known venomous spider (Ministry of Health 2002).

-Latrodectus tredecimguttatus Rossi 1790 [Araneae: Theridiidae] European black widow spider, karakurt Yes Xinjiang Uyghur Autonomous Region, Yunnan, Inner Mongolia, Gansu (Chief Medical Network 2006; Yang et al. 2007).
+Latrodectus tredecimguttatus Rossi 1790 [Araneae: Theridiidae] European black widow spider, karakurt Yes Xinjiang Uygur Autonomous Region, Yunnan, Inner Mongolia, Gansu (Chief Medical Network 2006; Yang et al. 2007).
 Widespread In Xinjiang in more than 20 cities and counties (Chief Medical Network 2006).
-AQSIQ (2009c) has advised that this spider has been reported from fields in Xinjiang but not associated with vineyards.
+AQSIQ (2009c; 2010) has advised that this spider has been reported from fields in Hami and Quitai in Xinjiang but not associated with vineyards.
 Yes A spider of this species recently found in a pack of seedless grapes (country of origin not specified) bought in a supermarket in the UK (Fresh Plaza 2008).
-Recorded as a significant hazard for farmers and field workers in vineyards (Mullen et al. 2009).
+Recorded as a significant hazard for farmers and field workers in orchards and vineyards in Europe (Mullen and Vetter 2009).
 In Xinjiang known from natural hillsides, farmland and orchards (Chief Medical Network 2006).
-No records found Yes Latrodectus tredecimguttatus is a poisonous spider, bites from which can place affected individuals in hospital (Díez García et al. 1996; Clinical Toxinology Resources 2007).
-Found from southern Europe south-west and central Asia to western and northerm China (Duma 2006).
+No records found Yes Latrodectus tredecimguttatus is a venomous spider, bites from which can place affected individuals in hospital (Clinical Toxinology Resources 2007b; Díez García et al. 1996).
+Found from southern Europe south-west and central Asia to western and northern China (Duma 2006).
 In Central Asia it is a pest of pasture land and high densities can occur.
-Bites from this spider are reported to kill livestock such as cattle and camels (Tarabaev 1991; BBC 2004).
+Bites from this spider are reported to kill livestock such as cattle and camels (BBC 2004; Tarabaev 1991).
 In Xinjiang it is known to bite animals and people, especially farm workers (Chief Medical Network 2006; Yan et al. 2007).

-Appendix B Additional quarantine pest data
+Appendix B Additional quarantine and sanitary pest data